huggingface/diffusers/docs/source/en/training/t2i_adapters.md

 # T2I-Adapter

 [T2I-Adapter]((https://hf.co/papers/2302.08453)) is a lightweight adapter model that provides an additional conditioning input image (line art, canny, sketch, depth, pose) to better control image generation.
-It is similar to a ControlNet model, but it is a lot smaller (~77M parameters and ~300MB) because its only inserts weights into the UNet instead of copying and training it.
+It is similar to a ControlNet, but it is a lot smaller (~77M parameters and ~300MB file size) because its only inserts weights into the UNet instead of copying and training it.

 The T2I-Adapter is only available for training with the Stable Diffusion XL (SDXL) model.

-This guide will explore the [train_t2i_adapter_sdxl.py](https://github.com/huggingface/diffusers/blob/main/examples/t2i_adapter/train_t2i_adapter_sdxl.py) training script to help you become familiar with it and how you can adapt it for your own use-case.
+This guide will explore the [train_t2i_adapter_sdxl.py](https://github.com/huggingface/diffusers/blob/main/examples/t2i_adapter/train_t2i_adapter_sdxl.py) training script to help you become familiar with it, and how you can adapt it for your own use-case.

 Before running the script, make sure you install the library from source: